xrdocs/8000/_tutorials/cisco-8000-disk-encryption.md

 </pre>
 </div>

-**Note:** Once CLI is entered, the secured partition will be created and the system automatically reloads.
-System does not prompt for confirmation.
+**Note:** Once CLI is entered, the secured partition will be created/deleted and the router automatically reloads.
+System does not prompt for user confirmation.
 {: .notice--info}

 On Cisco 8100/8200/8700 fixed systems, <code>disk-encryption activate</code> must be executed in XR exec mode: